ammar257ammar/biohackathon2022-bioschemas-consumer/paper.md

 ---
-title: 'An ETL pipeline to construct IDPcentral Knowledge Graph using Bioschemas JSON-LD data dumps'
+title: 'An ETL pipeline to construct the Intrinsically Disordered Proteins Knowledge Graph (IDP-KG) using Bioschemas JSON-LD data dumps'
-title_short: 'An ETL pipeline to construct IDPcentral Knowledge Graph using Bioschemas JSON-LD data dumps'
+title_short: 'An ETL pipeline to construct the Intrinsically Disordered Proteins Knowledge Graph (IDP-KG) using Bioschemas JSON-LD data dumps'
 tags:
   - pipeline
   - workflow